Cradle18/Discord_Bot-Python/README.md

 # Discord Bot: Voice Chat Notifier

 ## Introduction
-The Voice Chat Notifier is a Discord bot developed by Tom Paul that allows users to subscribe to a messaging service.
+The Voice Chat Notifier is a Discord bot developed by myself that allows users to subscribe to a messaging service.
 The bot automatically sends direct messages to subscribers when someone joins the voice chat on your Discord server.
 This bot is intended for local use on my personal server, i have uploaded it to github as a project for pontential recruiters to see.

 ## Functionality